abhaynayar/kumo/aws-certs/cloud-practitioner.md

     - tam: well-architected-framweowkr: op ex, sec, reliability, perf, cost, sustainability..

 ## Migration & Innovation:
+- AWS Application Migration Service:
+    - AWS MGN is an automated lift-and-shift solution.
+This solution can migrate physical servers and any databases or applications that run on them to EC2 instances in AWS.
 - AWS-CAF: (Cloud-Adoption-Framework):
     - 6-areas based on role-type: biz, ppl (hr), governance, platform, sec, ops..
     - AWS-CAF Action-Plan..